Erudika/paraio.org/src/monolite/partials/016-elasticsearch.md

 ```

 **Note:** There's a fork of the plugin which is compatible only with the Elasticsearch 5.x branch and it's missing
-some of the latest features like AWS Elasticsearch support and it uses only the legacy transport client.
+some of the latest features like AWS Elasticsearch support and it uses **only the legacy transport client**.
 The project's repository is at [Erudika/para-search-elasticsearch-v5](https://github.com/erudika/para-search-elasticsearch-v5).
 The Maven coordinates for the legacy plugin are: